t-kylian/sms-bomber/README.md

 OqTepa Spammer is a Python application built with PyQt5 that allows you to send multiple spam SMS messages to a given phone number using the OqTepa API.
 It utilizes multithreading to send messages concurrently, improving the efficiency of the spamming process.

+## Disclaimer: Use of OqTepa Spammer

+The OqTepa Spammer app is for educational purposes only.
+It must not be used for illegal or malicious activities.
+You are solely responsible for your actions.
+We provide no warranties, and you release us from any liability for consequences arising from its use.
+Please ensure compliance with local laws and ethical conduct.

 ## Prerequisites

 Before running the application, make sure you have the following dependencies installed: